November 3, 2023

 Impact on Relationships

 In the realm of relationships, the fear of rejection can be particularly insidious.
 It can prompt defensive behaviors such as withdrawal, aggression, or people-pleasing—each serving as a misguided form of self-protection.
-You might avoid expressing yout true feelings or needs, thus creating a chasm between your authentic self and how you present to others.
+You might avoid expressing your true feelings or needs, thus creating a chasm between your authentic self and how you present to others.
 Over time, this can lead to dissatisfaction and dysfunction in relationships, as you’re unable to truly engage with the other on a genuine level.

 Conversely, the fear of rejection may also push you into unsatisfying relationships because you prioritize being accepted over your own needs and happiness.
 This can lead to patterns of dependency or staying in unhealthy dynamics due to fear of being alone or unloved.